 Now all you need is a gas line to a convenient location.
 There are two things in my house that scare me, electricity and gas.
 I don't mess with either one because I know both of them can kill me quickly and easily.
 Running a gas line to your backyard porch or patio isn't something you should do yourself unless you are a certified contractor.
 Contact your gas company.
 They will have a list of certified contractors who can do the job for you.
 Get a couple of bids.
 The whole process is pretty easy and shouldn't take more than an hour or two.

 If you had an uncontrollable grill fire you could turn off the gas from a distance without having to get too close to the grill.
-It also turns itself off if the flow of gas becomes uncontrollable, like if the gas line to the grill got cut.
-It&'s a convenient unit and adds a lot of safety to your outdoor gas appliances.
+It also turns itself off if the flow of gas becomes uncontrollable as if the gas line to the grill got cut.
+It's a convenient unit and adds a lot of safety to your outdoor gas appliances.
 Tell your contractor that this is what you want and he'll think you know more than you do and won't try and jack up the installation price.

 So, whether you are in the market for a new gas grill or what to get away from those trips to find propane, think about natural gas.
 Hey, it's even good for the environment.
 You'll find it really makes outdoor cooking and relaxing much easier.